Coderockr/backend-test/README.md

 The project source code and dependencies should be made available in GitHub.
 Here are the steps you should follow:
 1. Create a public repository on GitHub (create an account if you don't have one).
 2. Create a "development" branch and commit the code to it.
 Do not push the code to the master branch.
-3. Create a "screenshots" sub-folder and include at least two screenshots of the app.
-4. Include a README file that describes:
+3. Include a README file that describes:
   - Special build instructions, if any
   - List of third-party libraries used and short description of why/how they were used
-5. Once the work is complete, create a pull request from "development" into "master" and send us the link.
+4. Once the work is complete, create a pull request from "development" into "master" and send us the link.
-6. Avoid using huge commits hiding your progress.
+5. Avoid using huge commits hiding your progress.
 Feel free to work on a branch and use rebase to adjust your commits before submitting the final version.

 ## Coding Standards
 When working on the project be as clean and consistent as possible.